YzENT/COMP2042_CW2024/README.md

 ## Implemented and Working Properly

 ### Keyboard Events Only
 - Users now can only navigate the application using keyboard, <b>ALL</b> mouse events are disabled.
+WASD keys mimics arrow keys to navigate through buttons.

 ### Transition and Animations
 - Transition and animations have been added to the game to aid the user's visual experience.
 Such transitions are used in changing game screen, finishing the game, etc…